mnmnotmail/website/faq.md

 1. __Why a site-specific message protocol?__

+   Email reliability is falling, its security is nil, and its content model has been stagnant for decades.
+It's no longer acceptable for business communications.

+   A huge variety of services & sites send time-sensitive and/or private information to their members/customers electronically.
+Those that can afford it do this via custom phone apps, or SMS texts containing URLs to a customer portal.
+All the rest are forced to rely on email, which is not suitable for urgent or confidential content.

-   Messaging protocols like SMTP & Matrix are designed to connect anyone on the Internet with anyone else.
+   Potocols like SMTP & Matrix were designed to connect anyone on the Internet with anyone else.
 That entails one or more third party intermediaries to relay messages; such entities incur costs, present external points of failure or attack, and may scan/monetize traffic.
 Given a site-specific messaging protocol,
 Internet sites can exchange messages with their customers/members directly, without intermediate hosts.

-   A huge variety of Internet sites send time-sensitive and/or private information to their members/customers electronically.
-Those that can afford it do this via custom phone apps, or SMS texts containing website links.
-All the rest are forced to rely on email, which is not suitable for urgent or confidential content.

 1. __Isn't SMTP entrenched?
 How can TMTP replace it organically?__